The three most important sections of the IEP (Individualized Education Plan) meeting are:

 • Will the instruction be delivered in a small group or in the classroom?

-• If it is in a group, try to understand more about the group and whether you think your child is a good fit for that group.
+• If it’s a group setting, try to learn more about the group and determine if your child would be a good fit for inclusion in it.

 • How much time will my child be given for each learning challenge?